codervivek5/VigyBag/README.md

 ## 👋 Welcome  <a name="introduction"></a>
-This website is a location-based platform that allows users to search for products and services based on their geographical location.
-The website uses GPS technology to pinpoint the user's location and then displays nearby stores or businesses that offer the products or services they are searching for.
-It allows users to compare prices and make purchases directly through the site, making it convenient for local shopping and finding location-specific items.
+VigyBag is an e-commerce platform designed to empower villagers by providing them with a nationwide marketplace to sell their eco-friendly products across India.
+This platform bridges the gap between rural artisans and urban consumers, ensuring that their sustainable creations reach a wider audience.

-<h3><em>So, if you're looking for a complete solution for Shopping near you with pin point location then, this site is the right choice for you! </em></h3>
+<h3><em>So, if you're looking for a complete solution for Shopping near you with a pinpoint location then, this site is the right choice for you! </em></h3>

 ## 🖌️Design Preview
 ![VigyBag Application Preview](https://github.com/codervivek5/VigyBag/blob/main/graphics/vigybag_application_preview/vigybag_app_preview.webp)